tyler-hayes/Stream-51/README.md

 ## PyTorch Datasets and Dataloaders
 For training PyTorch models we have provided a sample dataset class and dataloader function in the `StreamDataset.py` file above.
 The StreamDataset class allows specifying one of the baseline orderings ('iid', 'class_iid", 'instance', or 'class_instance') for organizing the dataset according to the desired streaming learning paradigm.

+## Experiments
+We have included in the experiments folder python scripts for training our offline and streaming models used for establishing baseline performance.
+Within this folder are bash scripts for running training either our offline or streaming models.

 ## Citation
 If using this code, please cite our paper.